By Priority — Quick Answer

 What's the cheapest African country for a 7-day safari?

 Tanzania and South Africa offer the cheapest genuine 7-day safari experiences.
 Tanzania budget-tier safaris start at $2,490 per person for 7 days covering all four Northern Circuit parks (Serengeti, Ngorongoro, Tarangire, Lake Manyara) with private vehicle and driver-guide.
 South Africa self-drive Kruger trips can come in under $2,000pp but require comfort with independent travel.
 Namibia self-drive is also affordable ($3,800+pp).
 Budget-tier Tanzania preserves the core private-vehicle safari experience at entry-level pricing, which isn't true of every destination.
 Kenya's budget tier concentrates on group safaris rather than private trips.
 Avoid mistaking cheap group trips for cheap private safaris — the experience differs substantially.
-See our 2026 Tanzania safari cost page for detail.
+See our 2026 Tanzania safari cost page.

 Can I see gorillas and Big Five in 7 days?